PostgREST/postgrest-docs/configuration.rst

       # All the "error" level events plus request errors (status >= 400) are logged
       log-level = "warning"

-      # All requests are logged
+      # All the "warning" level events plus all requests (every status code) are logged
       log-level  "info"

 .. _openapi-mode: